-Recipe inspired by the book “Wyrd Sisters” by Terry Pratchett
+Recipe inspired by “Wyrd Sisters” by Terry Pratchett

 “The words won’t be forgotten, thought Granny.
 They’ve got a power to them.
 They’re damn good words, as words go.
 There was yet another rattle of thunder, which ended with the kind of crash made, for example, by a sheet of tin escaping from someone’s hands and hitting the wall.”